enkessler/cuke_linter/CONTRIBUTING.md

 Some guidelines when adding a new formatter
   * While most linters only produce a single type of problem, it is not a strict requirement.
 The formatter should be able to handle multiple problem types per linter.
   * Some linters report problems at the file level instead of the line level.
-The formatter should be able to handle locations that do not include lines numbers.
+The formatter should be able to handle locations that do not include line numbers.